thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - off-heap mem usage can improve performance as it is safe from GC
 - when an executor is killed, all cached data for that executor would be gone but with off-heap mem, the data would persist

 ## How is total off-hep memory split up?
 - until spark 2.x(inclusive), total off-heap memory = spark.executor.memoryOverhead(spark.offHeap.size included within)
-	- what this means is over head should account for offHeap.size as well
+	- what this means is over head should account for [offHeap.size](https://medium.com/walmartglobaltech/decoding-memory-in-spark-parameters-that-are-often-confused-c11be7488a24#:~:text=The%20amount%20of%20off%2Dheap%20memory%20used%20by%20Spark%20to%20store%20actual%20data%20frames%20is%20governed%20by%20spark.memory.offHeap.size) as well
+		- this is used to store dataframes and/or broad cast vars exclusively
 - from spark 3.x, total off heap memory = spark.executor.memoryOverhead + spark.offHeap.size
-- spark uses off heap memory for two purposes:
-	- part of off heap memory is used by Java internally for purposes like String interning and JVM over heads
-	- used for storing its data as part of Project Tungsten
+- in conclusion, in the most recent version(3.x), total off heap mem is sum of memory overhead and off heap size(if enabled)

-- there is YARN memory overhead
+## What is memory overhead?

 - set by spark.executor.memoryOverhead
 	- this causes OOM errors - not sure about that
 	- off-heap mem allocated to executor
 		- [Difference between "spark.yarn.executor.memoryOverhead" and "spark.memory.offHeap.size" - Stack Overflow](https://stackoverflow.com/questions/58666517/difference-between-spark-yarn-executor-memoryoverhead-and-spark-memory-offhea/61723456#61723456)